 - Nucleus ventralis anterolateralis

-- Component of control loops that regulate motion sequences
+- Part of control loops that regulate movement sequences

-The limbic nuclei of the thalamus are predominantly associated with limbic-related structures and play a direct role in limbic-related functions.
+The limbic nuclei of the thalamus are predominantly connected to limbic-related structures and play a direct role in limbic-related functions.

 -